emdb-empiar/sfftk-rw/docs/overview.rst

 *   3D surfaces
 *   3D shapes

-You can find out more about the data model by viewing the schema from the `EMDB Segmentation Data Model <http://wwwdev.ebi.ac.uk/pdbe/emdb/emdb_static/doc/segmentation_da_docs/segmentation_da.html>`_ page, checking out code from the `data model repository on Github <https://github.com/emdb-empiar/EMDB-SFF>`_ or reading an overview from the section :ref:`understanding`.
+You can find out more about the data model by viewing the schema from the `EMDB Segmentation Data Model <http://wwwdev.ebi.ac.uk/pdbe/emdb/emdb_static/doc/segmentation_da_docs/segmentation_da.html>`_ page, checking out code from the `data model repository on Github <https://github.com/emdb-empiar/EMDB-SFF>`_ or reading an overview from the section `Understanding the EMDB-SFF Data Model <data_model.html>`_.

 Changes to the schema are welcome for discussion at the *Segmentation Working Group* at `https://listserver.ebi.ac.uk/mailman/listinfo/segtrans-wg